 Support isn’t just a monthly check.
 It can include coverage for medical expenses, daycare, and college expenses, for starters.
 Those are large expenses, and they shouldn’t be yours alone to bear.
 You can also put a lien on his personal and business assets, such as mechanic tools, so YOU get paid if he sells it.

 If you have a caseworker through child support enforcement, be sure the caseworker knows your name, keep accurate notes, write letters, and keep paper and email trails.
 Not everyone has a caseworker, though.
-If your ex is supposed to make payments directly to you, you won’t have one, and many states are phasing out caseworkers anyway.
+You won’t have one if your ex makes payments directly to you, and many states are phasing out caseworkers anyway.
 In any of these cases, you are your own caseworker, so you have to be even more persistent because it’s entirely up to you to keep track of everything.

 Children always know more about what’s going on than you think.
 Using them to pressure the other parent or turn them to “your side” will only backfire in the end.
 They didn’t ask for their parents to separate, so don’t bring them into the fight.

 A child support battle could take months or years to resolve.
-It can push your limits, so remember, you are doing this to benefit your children.
+Collecting child support arrears can push your limits, so remember, you are doing this to benefit your children.
 Take a breath, and keep fighting.

 Athena Can Help

 Athena provides Mamas with over 20 years of child support collection experience and the support you need to collect.
 Athena’s technology locates your ex and his assets, then provides you with the necessary documents to file in your specific state.
 You get step-by-step instructions throughout the whole process and assistance when you have a question.

 You have the RIGHT to collect your arrears.
 If you are ready to start getting paid, sign up for Athena today!